The fundamental groups of presymplectic Hamiltonian G-manifolds: clean -actions and moment maps on presymplectic -manifolds

 In this section, we explain the terminologies occurring in the theorems in the Introduction, and we set up the materials needed for the next sections.

 Let $(M, \omega)$ be a presymplectic manifold.
 The distribution

-is involutive \cite{BG0}, hence by Frobenius' theorem, integrates to a regular foliation $\mathcal F$ of $M$, called the {\bf null foliation}.
+is involutive \cite{BG0}, hence by Frobenius' theorem, it integrates to a regular foliation $\mathcal F$ of $M$, called the {\bf null foliation}.
 The leaves of $\mathcal F$ may not be closed.

+In \cite{LS}, Lin and Sjamaar introduce the concept {\it clean $G$-actions}, unifying earlier considerations of {\it nontangent $G$-actions} by He (\cite{H}) and {\it leafwise transitive torus actions} by Ishida (\cite{I}).
+Here we introduce this concept, one may refer to \cite{LS} for more detail.
 Let a connected compact Lie group $G$ act on a presymplectic manifold $(M, \omega)$ preserving $\omega$.
-Let $U$ be an open subset of $M$, and let $\mathfrak n_U\subset \mathfrak g$ be the Lie subalgebra consisting of all elements $\xi\in\mathfrak g$ such that the induced vector field $\xi_M$ is tangent everywhere to $\mathcal F$ on the $G$-invariant set $G\cdot U$.
-Let $N_U$ be the connected immersed Lie subgroup with Lie algebra $\mathfrak n_U$.
-The Lie subalgebra $\mathfrak n_U$ is an ideal and the Lie subgroup $N_U$ is normal.
-The Lie subalgebra $\mathfrak n_M$ is called the {\bf null ideal}, and the immersed normal subgroup $N_M$ is called the {\bf null subgroup}.
-For convenience, we will denote $\mathfrak n$ as the null ideal, and $N$ as the null subgroup in the sequel.
+We call the action {\bf leafwise nontangent everywhere} if

-Let $m\in M$.
-For all sufficiently small open neighborhood $U$ of $m$, the $N_U$'s are equal \cite{LS}, denote them as $N_m$.
-The $G$-action is called {\bf clean at $m$} if
+Let $\mathfrak n\subset \mathfrak g$ be the Lie subalgebra consisting of all elements $\xi\in\mathfrak g$ such that the induced vector field $\xi_M$ is tangent everywhere to $\mathcal F$, and let $N$ be the connected immersed Lie subgroup with Lie algebra $\mathfrak n$.
+It can be shown that the adjoint action of $G$ on $\mathfrak g$ preserves $\mathfrak n$, so $\mathfrak n$ is an ideal and hence $N$ is a normal subgroup (\cite{LS}).
+The ideal $\mathfrak n$ is called the {\bf null ideal}, and the normal subgroup $N$ is called the {\bf null subgroup}.
+We call the $G$-action {\bf leafwise transitive everywhere} if